When: May 6 - 8, 2026

 To characterize the subsurface condition, ground-penetrating radar (GPR) was employed to detect anomalies associated with voiding, delamination, and previous repair boundaries.
 Ultrasonic pulse echo (UPE) testing supplemented these findings by identifying areas with reduced signal transmission, indicative of internal defects or weakened concrete.
 Impulse response (IR) measurements were also conducted, revealing regions of elevated mobility that correlate with structural discontinuities or reduced stiffness.
 In addition, spectral analysis of surface waves (SASW) was used to estimate shear wave velocity profiles; reductions in velocity were consistently observed in locations where other methods suggested compromised concrete.

-The integration of these advanced NDE techniques allowed for cross-validation of results, significantly increasing confidence in the interpretation of the structural condition.
+The integration of these advanced NDT techniques allowed for cross-validation of results, significantly increasing confidence in the interpretation of the structural condition.
 Collectively, the datasets demonstrated that while the majority of the investigated concrete maintains satisfactory performance, certain localized areas show evidence of degradation requiring attention.
-These deteriorated zones were most commonly associated with prior repairs or long-term exposure to environmental stresses.
+These deteriorated zones were commonly associated with prior repairs or long-term exposure to environmental stresses.

-Overall, the study highlights the effectiveness of combining multiple NDE methods to generate a more reliable and complete understanding of concrete infrastructure condition.
+Overall, the study highlights the effectiveness of combining multiple NDT methods to generate a more reliable and complete understanding of concrete infrastructure condition.
 Such an approach supports better-informed maintenance planning, targeted rehabilitation, and improved long-term asset management for critical hydraulic structures.

 time iconMay 7, 2026 12:30 pm